muntorg/munt-official/doc/init.md

 /usr/lib/systemd/system directory, followed by the command `systemctl daemon-reload` in order to update running systemd configuration.

-To test, run `systemctl start GuldenD` and to enable for system startup run `systemctl enable GuldenD`
+To test, run `systemctl start Munt-daemon` and to enable for system startup run `systemctl enable Munt-daemon`

 4b) OpenRC

-Rename GuldenD.openrc to GuldenD and drop it in /etc/init.d.
+Rename daemon.openrc to Munt-daemon and drop it in /etc/init.d.
 Double check ownership and permissions and make it executable.
-Test it with `/etc/init.d/GuldenD start` and configure it to run on startup with `rc-update add GuldenD`
+Test it with `/etc/init.d/Munt-daemon start` and configure it to run on startup with `rc-update add Munt-daemon`

 4c) Upstart (for Debian/Ubuntu based distributions)

-Drop GuldenD.conf in /etc/init.
-Test by running `service GuldenD start` it will automatically start on reboot.
+Drop daemon.conf in /etc/init.
+Test by running `service Munt-daemon start` it will automatically start on reboot.

 NOTE: This script is incompatible with CentOS 5 and Amazon Linux 2014 as they